 Taking steps every day to put our promises in action

-In June, Genworth employees completed 150 outreach projects around the world during the Company’s 5th annual Global Month of Service.
+In June 2014, 3,300 Genworth employees completed 14,700 service hours around the world during the Company’s 6th annual Global Month of Service.

 At Genworth, we understand the importance of empowering young people to make informed and responsible financial choices throughout their lives.
 To help students and teachers in Virginia better understand personal finance and economics, the Genworth Foundation introduced My Money, My FutureSM, a hands-on, innovative online tool.